intelligent-username/Gradient-Descent/README.md

 This is the most 'vanilla' form of gradient descent.
 In this method, we have *some* loss function who's gradient changes depending on the parameters, $\theta$ that are passed into it.

 We start off the gradient descent by choosing the initial parameters, $w_0$, either randomly or heuristically.
+For convex problems, initial parameters parameters can start anywhere because the Loss will converge anyway, but otherwise, they should be chosen carefully.

 Then, we compute the gradient of the loss function at these parameters, $\nabla L(w_0)$: